ga32riv/Navigation-Project-1/README.md

 ```

 5. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

-- For the visualization of the agent you will need to install Unity as described in [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md)

 ### Instructions
 Run `Navigation.ipynb` to train your agent!